Dynamical Survival Analysis for Modeling Hazard Functions with Nonlinear Systems: Conclusion

 Through a collection of nonlinear and oscillatory examples, we demonstrate how interpretable dynamical mechanisms translate directly into flexible hazard behavior and complex time-to-event patterns.
 The accompanying numerical framework enables practical implementation across model classes, supporting solution of higher-order systems, evaluation of cumulative hazards, likelihood-based inference under censoring, and simulation of event times.
 Together, these components establish higher-order ODE-based hazards as a viable and expressive alternative to static or memoryless survival models, particularly in applications characterized by feedback-driven or temporally adaptive risk.

-Despite its flexibility, the proposed framework also has limitations.
+Despite its flexibility, the proposed framework presents several challenges.
 Higher-order hazard models introduce additional parameters and latent dynamics, which may complicate identifiability and increase computational cost, particularly in data-limited settings.
 Model specification requires careful consideration of parameter choices, dynamical structure, and time-scale normalization to ensure the existence of a positive hazard function and meaningful temporal interpretation.
 In particular, the inclusion of an explicit scale parameter is essential for preserving hazard shape across different time scales~\cite{christen2024dynamic}, consistent with standard parametric survival modeling practice.
 Inappropriate modeling choices may lead to instability or overfitting.
 Moreover, the present work focuses primarily on deterministic hazard dynamics, and stochastic perturbations or measurement noise are not explicitly modeled.

-These limitations point to promising directions for future work.
-A natural extension of this framework is to introduce stochastic perturbations into the hazard dynamics through stochastic differential equation formulations.
-Also, as a baseline for the real-life application, we use the exponential survival model with a constant hazard.
-This assumption can be relaxed by adopting models such as the Weibull that allow the hazard to vary over time.
+These limitations point to promising directions for future work. \mbh{Extensions to stochastic differential equation formulations would allow the incorporation of random fluctuations in hazard dynamics, while the inclusion of covariates would enhance applicability in regression settings.
+Additional work is also needed to further investigate identifiability, model selection, and computational efficiency in high-dimensional settings.}